Supreme-Ed/brick-breaker-2p/TASKS.md

 ## Future Enhancements

 ### High Priority
-- [ ] Further enhance start screen aesthetics (beyond collapsible controls)
+- [ ] Implement basic high score list, will need python backend and will be stored in supabase
 - [ ] Rework sound system to support sound files for game sounds
 - [ ] Add screen size check and associated adjustments for different screen sizes and platforms
 - [ ] Add particle effects when bricks are broken